John Richardson (bishop of Car Nicobar): Legacy

 After his death, his church became a point of pilgrimage.
 The local population erected a statue of him.
-In February 1985 President Zail Singh paid his respect to Richardson during a visit to the islands, as did Prime Minister Rajiv Gandhi during a visit January 1987.
+In February 1985 President Zail Singh paid his respect to Richardson during a visit to the islands, as did Prime Minister Rajiv Gandhi during a visit in January 1987.

 Richardson's statue and church were badly damaged in the 2004 Indian Ocean tsunami.
 One of Richardson's sons and one of his grandsons died in the tsunami.
 The local community later rebuilt the church.
 A new statue was inaugurated in Car Nicobar in 2011, unveiled by the Lieutenant Governor Bhopinder Singh.

 There is a hospital on Car Nicobar named 'Bishop John Richardson District Hospital'.